Augmented Reality is becoming a standard in online retail, with virtual try-on driving higher engagement and buyer confidence.

 1. Makeup Brands

-Cosmetic brands are in the avant-garde in terms of implementing AR in online retail.
+Cosmetic brands are at the forefront in terms of implementing AR in online retail.
 Almost all prominent names have already added virtual try-on: MAC, Maybelline, Laura Mercier, NYX, bareMinerals, Bobbi Brown, Urban Decay, NARS, YSL, Sephora, Lancôme, Charlotte Tilbury, and even Chanel.

 The functionality of these assistants may vary on different websites and apps.
-Basically, you can upload your photo or use a camera on the device.
-Some try-Ons suggest seeing the “before” and “after” effects by moving the frame on the video.
+You can either upload your photo or use the device’s camera.
+Some try-ons suggest viewing the “before” and “after” effects by moving the frame in the video.
 Sometimes you can save the shot and send it via email.

 Amongst products that you can try on are lipsticks, eyeshadows and liners, mascaras, foundations, and so forth.

 Advanced options allow you to try several products at the same time.
 Take a look at the screenshots below from Chanel’s website (I asked one of my colleagues to assist and try all this stuff instead of me).
 Although some lags occur from time to time, you can see how you look with particular shades of lipstick, eyeshadow, and eyeliner.
-You can also mark all liked items and return them later or add them to the cart straight away.
+You can also mark all liked items for later return or add them to the cart straight away.

 2. Footwear